-A cancer "survivor" is anyone living with a history of cancer - from the moment of diagnosis through the remainder of life, according to the National Cancer Survivors Day Foundation.
-Major advances in cancer prevention, early detection and treatment have resulted in longer survival.
-In the United States, there are nearly 12 million people living with a history of cancer.
+A cancer survivor is anyone living with a history of cancer - from the moment of diagnosis through the remainder of life, according to the National Cancer Survivors’ Day Foundation.
+On Sunday, June 7, a day dedicated as National Cancer Survivors’ Day, we celebrate these people.

-Starting in 2015, organizations accredited by the Commission on Cancer will be required to provide cancer survivors with a "survivorship care plan" at the end of treatment.
+The good news is that by the year 2018, organizations accredited by the Commission on Cancer will be required to provide cancer survivors with a "survivorship care plan" at the end of treatment.
 This survivorship care plan will incorporate a comprehensive treatment summary, including a description of common long-term and late effects of treatment.
 In addition, a follow-up plan of care, which will feature a time frame of recommended follow-up tests and appointments and a list of specific lifestyle recommendations, will be provided.

 A survivorship care plan will facilitate the continuity of care for cancer survivors and will help them take an active part in their health with the goal of living active, productive lives.